Residential Property Conveyancing Solicitors

 - A copy of the energy performance certificate

-- Influences that may effect the time you want to buy the property
+- Influences that may affect the time you want to buy the property

 - And how you are planning to pay for the property